Our 2017 list of the Top 20 Public Fashion Design School Programs in the US.

 Fashion design students have the opportunity to learn from the DHE Historic and Cultural Textile and Apparel Collection, which includes approximately 2,000 Euro-American and ethnic apparel pieces and other textile products.
 In addition, teaching and assistantships are offered to graduate students, and all undergraduates have the opportunity to participate in the internship program.
 Students have interned with major designers, brands and retailers such as Anna Sui, Columbia Sportswear, Nordstrom, and Fred Meyer.

-13. University of North Carolina, Greensboro, North Carolina (top 25% of schools considered)
+16. University of Hawaii at Manoa, Honolulu, Hawaii (top 25% of schools considered)

-Founded in 1901 as The Girls Industrial College, Texas Women's University (TWU) is home to 15,303 students enrolled in more than 150 programs across four colleges and a graduate school.
+Founded in 1901, Texas Women's University (TWU) is home to co-ed population of 15,655 students enrolled in more than 150 programs across four colleges and a graduate school.
 The College of Arts & Sciences offers several programs for aspiring fashion designers.
 Offerings include a BA in Fashion Design, a BA/BS Dual Degree in Fashion Design and Fashion Merchandising, a BA/BBA Dual Degree in Fashion Design and General Business-Entrepreneurship, and a BA/BS in Fashion Design and Marketing.
 A Minor in Fashion Design is also on the menu.

 In addition to a variety of programs that teach students how to design, produce and sell their own products, the School of Management offers internship opportunities at companies such as Aldo, BCBG Max Azria, Coach, Express, Michael Kors, and Nordstrom.
 Students also have the opportunity to participate in the Annual Montage Senior Fashion Show.